nicolasmaclean/obsidian-periodic-notes-for-projects/README.md

 `Search`: search path branches top down and open files

 `Create`: navigate path branches then append or insert file to path

+`Set Path`: update the path value in the front matter of the current file

 ## Time